clavery/dwre-tools/README.md

 ## Todo

+- reactor tail command to use sessions; correct env
 - Refactor migration related tasks
 - Proper logging instead of print statements w/ "disable color if not a TTY"